 There’s little casual crime in Uruguay, generally seen as an oasis of personal security in South America.
 Even so, you should take sensible precautions, especially in Montevideo.
 Avoid looking like a wealthy tourist: leave jewellery and other such valuables at home.
 If you carry a bag in addition to your pack, never put it down: keep it under your arm or over your shoulder.
 Do not keep valuables in it: not only can it be snatched, but it can also be picked, slit or slashed open.
 The same applies to a ‘bum bag’, although this is a handy way to carry a compact camera.

-If you are robbed and wish to claim on insurance, ask the police for a copy of the official report (la denuncia); similarly in the case of a road accident ask for the constancia.
-Even though you presumably won’t be around for the official ratification of the complaint in court, explain that you need it for insurance purposes; you may just be given a slip with a reference number and a few lines of explanation, which should be enough for your insurance company.
+If you are robbed and wish to claim on insurance, ask the police for a copy of the official report (la denuncia); these can now be filed online and signed off at a police station within 48 hours.
+In the case of a road accident, ask for the constancia.
+Even though you presumably won’t be around for the official ratification of the complaint in court, explain that you need it for insurance purposes.
+You may just be given a slip with a reference number and a few lines of explanation, which should be enough for your insurance company.

-There were 109,000 reported thefts in 2007, making it the most common crime in Uruguay; but there’s little violence and it’s not something you’re likely to notice at all.
+Theft and robbery have risen somewhat in the last decade, with the former being the most common crime in Uruguay, but there’s generally little violence and it’s not something you’re likely to notice at all.
 Where people in Argentina fear kidnappings, in Uruguay the worst that happens is petnapping.

-Montevideo doesn’t have the kind of gay tourism scene now found in Buenos Aires, but it’s a relaxed place, and there are various gay-only and gay-friendly clubs.
-A Plaza de Diversidad Sexual was created in 2005 (at Sarandí & Mitre, in Montevideo), and in 2008 Uruguay banned and punished discrimination against gay couples, and allowed transsexuals to change their registered gender.
-In 2009, gays were allowed to join the military and gay couples to adopt children and in 2013 same-sex marriage was legalised.
-According to the 2013 Spartacus Gay Travel Index, Uruguay is the most gay-friendly country in Latin America – and the tenth worldwide.
+Montevideo doesn’t have the kind of gay tourism scene now found in Buenos Aires, but it’s a relaxed place and there are various gay-only and gay-friendly clubs.
+A Plaza de Diversidad Sexual was created in 2005 (at Sarandí and Mitre, in Montevideo), and in 2008 Uruguay banned and punished discrimination against gay couples, and allowed transsexuals to change their registered gender.
+In 2009 gays were allowed to join the military and gay couples to adopt children, and in 2013 same-sex marriage was legalised.
+According to the 2016 Spartacus Gay Travel Index, Uruguay is the most gay-friendly country in Latin America, and the tenth worldwide.

 Travelling with a disability